-The MRC expects data arising from research they fund to be shared openly with as few restrictions as possible.
-They also particularly encourage re-use by collaborating with the original creators of the data.
+MRC expects data arising from research they fund to be shared openly with as few restrictions as possible.
+The Council also particularly encourages re-use by collaborating with the original creators of the data.

 There are specific data sharing guidelines for those working on Population and Patient Studies.

 NERC requires the submission of an Outline Data Management Plan (template available from NERC) when submitting a grant and a full Data Management Plan (template available from NERC) must be developed in collaboration with a NERC data centre in the first three to six months of a grant.
 Data with long-term value must be identified in the Outline Data Management Plan and NERC has produced a Data Value Checklist to assist with this.

 NERC requires that all environmental data of long-term value generated by research they fund is submitted to NERC environmental data centres, where it will usually be openly accessible.

 NERC permits researchers a period to work exclusively on, and publish the results of, the data they collected, usually up to two years from the point of data collection.